Acoustic modes in He I and He II in the presence of an alternating electric field: Conclusion

 According to our study, the external field $\textbf{E}=E_{0}\textbf{i}_{z}\sin{(k_{0}z-\omega_{0} t)}$ in the presence of phonons (or temperature waves, for He II) should create a set of hybrid acousto-electric or thermo-electric waves (acouelons/``thermoelons'') in a nonpolar liquid dielectric.
 Such a set accompanies each wave of the first (second) sound.
 Such waves-satellites are very weak and unobservable.
 However, at certain frequencies of a phonon ($\omega$) and a field $\textbf{E}$ ($\omega_{0}$), one of the waves-satellites should be amplified in the resonance way and can become observable.
 According to our solutions, the hybrid wave should be intense in the case where $\omega_{0}$ is very close to the resonance frequency $\omega^{res}_{i,j}$: $|\omega_{0}-\omega^{res}_{i,j}|\equiv {\sss \triangle } \omega_{i,j}\sim |\vartheta^{i} |\omega^{res}_{i,j} $.
 In this case, the field $\textbf{E}$ should be sufficiently strong in order that many quanta of the field with the frequencies in the interval $[\omega^{res}_{i,j} -{\sss\triangle} \omega_{i,j}, \omega^{res}_{i,j} +{\sss\triangle} \omega_{i,j}]$ exist.

 The resonances are of the parametric nature.
-Apparently, the absorption lines should be observed in the electromagnetic spectrum at the energies $\hbar\omega^{res}_{i,j}$ equal to the double energies of lowest levels of a system (see (\ref{4-00})).
-The registration of such lines would mean the observation of a discrete structure of the energy spectrum of a liquid.
+Apparently, the absorption lines should be observed in the electromagnetic spectrum at the energies $\hbar\omega^{res}_{i,j}$ equal to the double energies of lowest levels of a system (see (\ref{4-00}), (\ref{4-20ns})).
+Detecting such lines would mean observing of a discrete structure of the energy spectrum of a liquid.
 This is of particular interest, since no such structure was directly observed, though its existence raises no doubts.
 In this case, the resonances should correspond to the absorption of one or several quanta of an electromagnetic field with the momentum recoil to the whole liquid, like the M\"{o}ssbauer effect.
 The M\"{o}ssbauer effect was earlier observed only in crystals, to our knowledge.

 We have found the resonance frequencies and the values of amplitudes far from resonances.
 It is important to find the amplitudes at the resonance points with regard for small nonlinear corrections in the equations, including the friction.
 Such solutions would correspond to real systems.
 The main questions are the following: Will the above-obtained singularities be preserved, and will they be observable?